Shade Container Plants: 10 of the Best Blue Annuals For Planters In The Shade

-Container gardening in the shade can be a bit tricky.
-This list of blue plants for containers in the shade will have the pots on your patio, walkway or porch looking beautiful all summer long.
+Trying to find plants that will thrive in containers in the shade can be a bit tricky.
+This list of blue annuals for shade will have the pots on your patio, walkway or porch looking beautiful all summer long.

 Why blue?
 First, because I love the look of a monochromatic blue and purple color scheme.